 “We know that the use of minimalist shoes by long distance runners creates healthy changes in foot mechanics,” Kinsella-Shaw explains.
 “We want to see if using these shoes will give elderly folks better contact with the ground and improve their balance.”

 The study will compare the use of minimalist shoes and standard shoes.
 New Balance is supporting the project by providing shoes.

-In another study supported through a seed grant ($10,000 to pay for twenty MRI sessions), Kinsella-Shaw is partnering with Assistant Professor of Kinesiology Adam Lepley in a patient-centered study at the BIRC.
+In another study supported through a seed grant ($10,000 to pay for twenty MRI sessions), Kinsella-Shaw is partnering with Assistant Professor in Residence of Kinesiology Adam Lepley in a patient-centered study at the BIRC.
 The project will involve transcranial magnetic stimulation (TMS) to determine whether brain stimulation will improve recovery from ACL knee surgery.
 The idea is to train the muscles while applying direct facilitatory stimulation to the part of the brain that controls the muscles in the upper thigh and knee, examining any changes in the motor cortex after stimulation through a functional MRI (fMRI).
 While a structural MRI provides images of tissues, an fMRI maps brain activity.

 Such research could lead to advances in treating patients with other health issues such as stroke or total knee replacement.
 “This is a step toward a new class of clinical interventions in regenerative medicine,” Kinsella-Shaw points out.

 Regenerative medicine is a relatively new area, but one with exciting potential to treat a variety of illnesses such as Parkinson’s disease and multiple sclerosis.

 When asked what Kinsella-Shaw would most like to learn about the brain, he says, “I’d like to identify why we are not symmetrical.
 Why our left and right sides don’t do the same jobs on the same schedule.
 It has huge clinical implications.”